fallahn/crogine/ModelViewer/model_definition_format.md

             //if a rim property is supplied then rim lighting will be applied to the material.
             //the rim property contains a 4 component normalised colour value, and can have an
-            //optional rim_falloff property applied which affects the strength of the rim light effect rim = 1,0.9,0.89,1
+            //optional rim_falloff property applied which affects the strength of the rim light effect
+            //as billboards always face the camera this has no visible effect on billboard meshes. rim = 1,0.9,0.89,1
             rim_falloff = 0.7

             //the lightmap property supplies an optional path to a pre-baked lightmap.
 Lightmaps are
             //mapped with the UV channel 2 properties of the mesh, so will not appear correctly
             //if the UV information is missing.
-            lightmap = "path/to/lightmap.png"
+This is ignored by billboards. lightmap = "path/to/lightmap.png"

             //if a material should recieve shadows from the shadow mapping path